ChristianSiegert/panoptikos/README.md

 ### Adding / Removing CSS files

 When Panoptikos is started it always compiles all CSS files into a single file.
-Currently, the filenames are hard-coded in the `asset` package's `CompileCss()` function.
-To add or remove a CSS file, simply add or remove the appropriate filepath.
+Currently, the filenames are hard-coded in the `main` package's `mustCompileCssAndJs()` function.
+To add or remove a CSS file, simply add or remove the appropriate filepath there.